ni/systemlink-client-docs/examples/README.md

 ### [Tag](tag)

-- [Query](tag/query): Demonstrates how to use the SystemLink Tag services API to query for tags by property and output metadata about each tag.
+- [Query](tag/query): Demonstrates how to use the SystemLink Tag services API to query for tags by properties to retrieve metadata for each tag.